-AD2.4.7.2 Exit level outcomes and assessment criteria Exit level outcomes Assessment Criteria A qualifying student is able to: A qualifying student is competent if: Conduct and report research under supervision.
-A research proposal is prepared for a long research essay.
-Research is informed by interior design theory.
-Research is conducted competently using methodologies appropriate to interior design research.
-Research findings are presented and reported according to prescribed academic conventions.
-Research findings offer creative insights and rigorous interpretations of interior design problems.
+AD2.5.7.2 Exit level outcomes and assessment criteria Exit level outcomes Assessment Criteria A qualifying student is able to: A qualifying student is competent if: Conduct and report research under supervision.
+1.1 A research proposal is prepared for a long research essay.
+1.2 Research is informed by interior design theory.
+1.3 Research is conducted competently using methodologies appropriate to interior design research.
+1.4 Research findings are presented and reported according to prescribed academic conventions.
+1.5 Research findings offer creative insights and rigorous interpretations of interior design problems.
 Produce creative solutions to complex interior design problems.
 2.1 Complex problems are identified, analysed and addressed by drawing on knowledge and methods of interior design.
 2.2 Multiple creative solutions to complex problems are generated by using design thinking skills.
 2.3 Design solutions demonstrate knowledge of interior design theory.
-2.4 Creative solutions are produced both independently and as members of interdisciplinary teams.
-2.5 Various design iterations are developed and present the design process and communicate clearly the stages and design thinking processes that were incorporated to resolve the design problem.
-2.6 Relevant design criteria are identified through a thorough investigative process
+2.4 Various design iterations are developed and present the design process and communicate clearly the stages and design thinking processes that were incorporated to resolve the design problem.
+2.5 Relevant design criteria are identified through a thorough investigative process

-3. Produce a comprehensive set of construction drawings, 3.1 Construction methods are correctly identified and implemented appropriately in the design resolution. details and specifications 3.2 Drawing details indicate a thorough understanding according to sound of the technicalities involved in construction of technological, construction and structural principles.
-3.3 interior design schemes.
-Construction methods used in the resolution of the structural principles.
-3.3 design reflect sound structural principles.
-3.4 environmental comfort and ease of use for the 2.5 human inhabitants.
-The use of environmental and man-made services 3.5 are included in the technical resolution. are moraded in the teermieal recordien.
-4. Act ethically and 4.1 A topic that is relevant to the profession and professionally. suitable to a design investigation and exploration is 42 identified for the execution of the study.
-The development and exploration of the design 7.2 problem and research investigation include a reflection into standards and practices relevant and 4.0 applicable to the interior design profession.
-4.3 The study display an ability to take decisions and act ethically and professionally in the development and execution of the design problem.
-5 1
+3 Produce a comprehensive set of construction drawings, details and specifications according to sound technological, construction and structural principles.
+3.1 Construction methods are correctly identified and implemented appropriately in the design resolution.
+3.2 Drawing details indicate a thorough understanding of the technicalities involved in construction of interior design schemes.
+3.3 Construction methods used in the resolution of the design reflect sound structural principles.
+3.4 Designs reflect ergonomic-sensibility creating environmental comfort and ease of use for the human inhabitants.
+3.5 The use of environmental and man-made services are included in the technical resolution.
+4 Act ethically and professionally.
+4.1 A topic that is relevant to the profession and suitable for a design investigation and exploration is identified for the execution of the study.
+4.2 The development and exploration of the design problem and research investigation include a reflection into standards and practices relevant and applicable to the interior design profession.
+4.3 The study displays the learner's ability to take decisions and act ethically and professionally in the development and resolution the development and execution of the design problem.

-An appropriate Bachelor's degree in Interior Design with a recommended minimum of 60% for all final year modules.
+An appropriate Bachelor's degree in Interior Design with a recommended average mark of 60% for all final year modules.

-Selection is based on the submission of a portfolio and an academic record.
-An average mark of 60% for all third-year modules is recommended.
+Selection is based on the submission of a portfolio of practical work and an academic record.

-DZ.4.7.3 Cumculani MODULE CODE MODULE CREDIT MODULE NAME MODULE TYPE IDR8XY4 30 Interior Design Theory & Research Methodology 4 Compulsory IDE8XY4 50 Interior Design 4 Compuls IDC8XY4 30 Interior Design Construction & Detailing 4 Compulsory IPP8XY4 10 Professional Practice 4 Compulsory
+DELOTIO GUITIGUIUII MODULE CODE MODULE CREDIT MODULE NAME MODULE TYPE IDR8XY4 30 Interior Design Theory & Research Methodology 4 Compulsory IDE8XY4 50 Interior Design 4 Compulsory IDC8XY4 30 Interior Design Construction & Detailing 4 Compulsory IPP8XY4 10 Professional Practice 4 Compulsory

-^{}The module Interior Design Theory & Research Methodology 4 includes the research project in which students will conduct supervised research and reporting.
+\The module Interior Design Theory & Research Methodology 4 includes the research project in which students will conduct supervised research and reporting.